 Last AR, Hulbert K. Chronic low back pain: evaluation and management.
 Am Fam Physician.
 2009;79(12):1067-1074.

 Low back pain.
-American Academy of Family Physicians Family Doctor website.
-Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/low-back-pain.html.
+Family Doctor—American Academy of Family Physicians website.
+Available at: https://familydoctor.org/condition/low-back-pain.
 Updated March 2014.
-Accessed August 31, 2015.
+Accessed February 16, 2017.

 Roelofs PD, Deyo RA.
 Non-steroidal anti-inflammatory drugs for low back pain.
 Cochrane Database Syst Rev. 2008;(1):CD000396